Bill-Gray/PDCursesMod/x11new/README.md

 To do
 -----

-- Add mouse handling
+- Add mouse wheel handling
 - Combining and fullwidth characters
 - How to do SMB (Unicode > 0xffff)?
-- Blinking text
 - Under/over/strikeout/left/right lines
 - Bold & italic text
 - Respond to Ctrl-plus and Ctrl-minus with font size changes?
-- Programmatic resizing?

 Most of these shouldn't be all that tough to do.